Dmitri Skopintsev: Club career

 Born in Voronezh, Skopintsev moved to Moscow as a child and began playing football in FC Dynamo Moscow's youth system.
 He also played youth football with FC Zenit St. Petersburg before moving to Austria where he played in FC Red Bull Salzburg's club system.
 Upon returning to Russia, Skopintsev signed with FC Rostov.

 He made his debut for the FC Rostov main squad on 21 September 2016 in a Russian Cup game against FC Dynamo Moscow.

 He made his Russian Premier League debut for FC Rostov on 29 October 2016 in a game against FC Amkar Perm.

 He scored 10 goals for FC Baltika Kaliningrad where he played on loan in the first part of the 2017–18 season and during the winter break FC Rostov recalled him from loan.

 On 20 February 2019, he signed a 4.5-year contract with FC Krasnodar.

 On 7 January 2020, he returned to FC Dynamo Moscow, signing a 4.5-year contract.
 He reunited with Kirill Novikov, who coached him for 4 years while at Dynamo academy.
 In his third game for Dynamo on 13 March 2020, he scored the decisive third goal in the 3–2 away defeat of FC Akhmat Grozny.

 On 8 August 2022, Skopintsev extended his contract with Dynamo to 2027.
 He was chosen by Dynamo fans as player of the month for November 2022.

+International career

+Skopintsev was first called up to the Russia national football team for a training camp in September 2023.
+He made his debut on 12 September 2023 in a friendly against Qatar, which was not an official FIFA-approved game.